murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 - Version: 1.0
 - Release: 1.11.01 (240503)

 This is a first version of a TouchOSC template for a Reaktor 8 STEPS Sequencer with basic functionality, easy setup and easy to use operation.
 It materializes a small "physical" sequencer for your musical production workflow to play your Ableton virtual instruments or even an external modular gear using Ableton CV tools.
-The template follows and light the sequence steps on sync, providing an inspiring visual interactive experience.
+The template follows and lights the sequence steps on sync, providing an inspiring visual interactive experience.

 <div align="center">